From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 He encountered Turbo around the time of his early shows, and the pair hit it off.

-Kreisler entered an agreement to represent the artist, and would also provide him with studio space, to paint.
+Kreisler entered an agreement to represent the artist, and would also provide him with studio space.
 Only, Turbo’s methods were a little different to most artists:

 - Nick Kreisler